-Maven Documents Template Builder is an add-on that you can install on a Google Doc, Google Sheet, DOCX, or XLSX file and use to build a template document with the data you have on Salesforce.
+Maven Documents Template Builder is an add-on that you can install on a Google Docs, Google Sheets, DOCX, or XLSX file and use it to build a template document with the data you have on Salesforce.

 Go to workspace.google.com/marketplace/app/maven_documents/430563853893 and click Install.